 What Is a TRUST Certification?

 The TRUST (The Recreational UAS Safety Test) certification is required for hobbyist drone pilots.
 It’s free, easy, and ensures you understand the basics of safe drone operation.
-You can take the TRUST test online through FAA-approved organizations like the Academy of Model Aeronautics or Drone U.
+You can take the TRUST test online through Pilot Institute.

 Rules for Flying Over People and Cars